Symposium Speakers

 ANSAC ExCom Member-at-large, ABET

-Dr. Mary Lou Dunzik-Gougar is a professor of Nuclear Engineering and Associate Dean of the College of Science and Engineering at Idaho State University.
+Dr. Mary Lou Dunzik-Gougar is professor of Nuclear Engineering and Associate Dean of the College of Science and Engineering at Idaho State University.
 She holds a doctorate in nuclear engineering and a master’s in environmental engineering from Penn State University, as well as a bachelor’s in chemistry from Cedar Crest College.

 With over 25 years in the nuclear field, Dunzik-Gougar has conducted research across various aspects of the nuclear fuel cycle, including waste form development, spent fuel processing, material characterization, and fuel cycle modeling.
 Her work has fostered national and international collaborations, including positions with PBMR Ltd in South Africa and EDF Energy in France, and consulting roles for the European Commission and International Atomic Energy Agency.
 She has led multi-institutional research teams at Idaho State University and Idaho National Laboratory.